 But elephants don’t need alcohol to be entertaining.
 See them on an elephant safari to take in their majestic and often amusing antics.

-The fermented fruit might not inebriate animals like we thought , but it is used not only to make traditional beer, but also to create a delicious liqueur for humans.
+The fermented fruit might not inebriate animals as we thought, but in addition to the traditional beer created from Marula tree fruit, it also creates a delicious cream liqueur for humans.
 A decent consolation prize, we think.